profburke/ilua/README.md

 2. Write a [Bridging Header](https://developer.apple.com/library/ios/documentation/swift/conceptual/buildingcocoaapps/MixandMatch.html)
 3. There is no step 3

 Ok, you *can* stop at step 2.
-You now have the entire Lua API available from Swift[^1].
+You now have the entire Lua API available from Swift.
 But for practical purposes, you'll find yourself adding step 3:

-[^1]: Make sure to read the discussion on writing a wrapper class to learn about C #define*s* and Swift.

 3\. write a simple wrapper class